AlgesGT/revolutionmacroguide/data/guides/10-rdp-tab.md

 Go into the Settings tab and click on Networking.
 Afterwards, click on the +.
 It will displays a new GUI which has an Identity text bar and an Address text bar.
 Add any name to your Relay and put the Relay Address in the Address text bar.

-Start your relay and it should work.1
+Start your relay and it should work.